tizuWare/tAppStore-Database/README.md

             "InstallerMB": 0.0, // Size in MB of installer "ApplicationMB": 0.0, // Size in MB of application and related "AllowDownload": false, // If the download option should be shown, useful when server changes are planned in near future
-            "Developer": "Me", // Your developer name shown to the user "DeveloperUrl": "https://github.com/example/" // Your developer url.
+            "ShowInAppList": true, // Do not use this, it hides your app from the store "Developer": "Me", // Your developer name shown to the user "DeveloperUrl": "https://github.com/example/" // Your developer url.
 If not provided, the button is not shown },